 How being a member of FEVR can benefit your organisation

 A stronger voice for small organisations

-Being affiliated to an international umbrella organisation can make small organisations not only appear stronger to the outside world, but actually be stronger by being united in pursuance of the same goals or aims.
+Being affiliated to an international umbrella organisation can make small organisations like ours, not only appear stronger to the outside world, but actually be stronger by being united in pursuance of the same goals or aims.